veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 **Author**: Slavik Lozben (Veovera Software Organization)(VSO) \
 **Contributors**: Adobe, Google, Twitch, Jean-Baptiste Kempf (FFmpeg, VideoLAN), pkv (OBS), Dennis Sädtler (OBS), Xavier Hallade (Intel Corporation), Luxoft, SplitmediaLabs Limited (XSplit), Craig Barberich (VSO), Michael Thornburgh \
-**Status**: **v2-2024-05-15-a1**
+**Status**: **v2-2024-05-23-a1**

-## Alpha Version Disclaimer for Enhanced RTMP V\* Specification
+## Alpha Version Disclaimer for Enhanced RTMP v\* Specification

-This document details an alpha version of the Enhanced Real-Time Messaging Protocol (a.k.a., E-RTMP) Version \* specification.
-As we refine and enhance the protocol, there may be breaking changes introduced to an alpha version based on feedback and further testing.
-Rest assured, no breaking changes will occur in the General Availability (GA) released versions. \
+This document details an alpha version of the Enhanced Real-Time Messaging Protocol (a.k.a., E-RTMP) version \* specification.
+As we continue to refine and enhance the protocol, we remain open to implementing necessary updates based on user feedback and further testing.
+While there is a possibility of introducing breaking changes during the alpha stage, we are committed to maintaining the integrity of the General Availability (GA) versions and strive to ensure they remain free from breaking changes. \
 &nbsp; \
 We encourage developers, implementers, and stakeholders to actively participate in this development phase.
 Your feedback, whether it be bug reports, feature suggestions, or usability improvements, is invaluable and can be submitted via new issues in our GitHub repository at <[https://github.com/veovera/enhanced-rtmp](https://github.com/veovera/enhanced-rtmp)>.
 We are committed to transparently communicating updates and changes, ensuring that all stakeholders are informed and involved. \
 &nbsp; \
-Please note that engaging with an alpha version gives you a unique opportunity to influence the final specifications of E-RTMP V\*.
-We look forward to collaborating with you on the exciting journey towards a more robust and efficient protocol.
+Engaging with the alpha version provides a unique opportunity to influence the final specifications of E-RTMP v\*.
+We value your input and look forward to collaborating with you on this exciting journey towards developing a more robust and efficient protocol.

 ## Usage License